w3c/wot-security/wot-security-metadata.md

 A few comments:
 - A Thing ID (here encoded under the `@id` tag) is needed in order for tokens to work (they have to encode some identity).
-- The "authority" tag in Matthias' example was changed to "type" and "schema" in this example to be consistent with the example above, which is based on OpenAPI.
+- The "authority" tag in Matthias' example was changed to "type" and "schema" in this example to be consistent with this proposal's tag vocabulary, which is based on OpenAPI.
   To discuss... "type/schema" may be overly verbose and "type" conflicts with other uses of "type" in the TD.
 - It is still necessary to refer to the name of the security configuration in each interaction.
   We _could_ make a rule like "the first security scheme mentioned is the default", the problem is consistency with JSON-LD.
 - Note that in general security configurations have a set of "extra" parameters that depend on their type and scheme.